tl-its-umich-edu/remote-office-hours-queue/README.md

 ### Backends

-Remote Office Hours Queue currently supports meetings in-person or via Zoom or BlueJeans.
+Remote Office Hours Queue currently supports meetings in-person or via Zoom.
-These meeting providers -- `inperson`, `zoom`, and `bluejeans` -- are considered *backends*.
+These meeting providers -- `inperson`, and `zoom` -- are considered *backends*.

-To use or develop with BlueJeans, set `BLUEJEANS_CLIENT_ID` and `BLUEJEANS_CLIENT_SECRET` as environment variables.

 To use or develop with Zoom, set `ZOOM_CLIENT_ID` and `ZOOM_CLIENT_SECRET` as environment variables.